கஞ்சி (Kanji) – another cold remedy

 There are many different ways to make Kanji – this recipe uses coriander leaves.

-The conversation then moved onto how self sufficient life was in the homeland (Illangai).
+The conversation then moved onto how self sufficient life was in இலங்கை (Illangai).
 Most families grew all their veges and greens, and would use them for both food and medicinal purposes – milk was fresh from the cows – the chicken laid the eggs etc.

 Back to Kanji.
 The Chinese have a similar dish called Congee and the Japanese call their one Okayu – served during illness.
 I am sure we could find a variation of this dish all over the world.

-This dish uses red rice which ammah says is more nutritious than white.
+This dish uses red rice – white rice’s more nutritional sibling.

 INGREDIENTS (serves 4)